clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 Set up a backend server to collect telemetry records
 ====================================================

-For this example, start with a clean installation of |CL| on a new system using the :ref:`bare-metal-install` getting started guide and:
+For this example, start with a clean installation of |CL| on a new system using the :ref:`bare-metal-install-server` getting started guide and:

 #.
 Join the :guilabel:`Stability Enhancement Program` to install and
    enable the telemetrics components.